Strides forward in flexible work: Western Sydney University receives SAGE Cygnet Award

 Leaders avoid mentioning gender when discussing flexible work, which reduces men’s visibility as flexible workers and reinforces gendered work patterns.

-Cygnet Award application – Edith Cowan University
+Cygnet Award application (flexible work) – Edith Cowan University

 Read Edith Cowan University’s first Cygnet Award application, which focuses on improving access to flexible working arrangements.